All of Europe’s major free-to-air broadcasters will televise the inaugural European Championships in 2018.

 Sports fans throughout Europe will be able to enjoy over 400 hours of programming from the inaugural European Championships.

 Thanks to a unique partnership brokered by the European Broadcasting Union (EBU), almost 40 broadcasters worldwide will be covering the event on television, radio and online.

 Image credit: Stefano Santucci

-The seven European Sports Federations, along with co-hosts Glasgow and Berlin and the European Broadcasting Union (Broadcast Partner), have agreed on a sports competition schedule that will run through Thursday 2 August to Sunday 12 August 2018 with 10 days of television coverage starting Friday 3 August.
+The competition schedule will run from Thursday 2 through to Sunday 12 August 2018 with 10 days of television coverage starting on Friday 3 August.

 In the summer of 2018 Europe’s top athletes will compete in the inaugural European Championships – an exciting new multi-sport event bringing together some of the continent’s leading sports.

 Tickets for both the Berlin 2018 European Championships and Glasgow 2018 European Championships are on sale.

 Glasgow 2018 has announced the routes for the 2018 European Cycling Road Championships, which will see Europe’s elite road cyclists race through the streets of Glasgow, East Dunbartonshire and Stirling this August.